 Purple Harmony Pillow

 Additionally, hot sleepers are sure to be compatible with this pillow’s ventilated construction.
-From the cover fabric to the internal fill, every part of this pillow was designed to promote breathability and keep sleepers cool.
+From the cover fabric to the internal fill, every part was designed to promote breathability and keep sleepers cool.

 If you want to know more about my personal experience testing this pillow, be sure to read my full Purple Harmony review.